gauravtiwari/email_predictor/README.md

 predictor.predict('Sam Doe','google.com')
 ```

-An array will be generated containing all matched predictions.
+An array will be generated containing all the matched predictions.

 Checkout predict.rb for more details.